PatrolServer/bashscanner/README.md

 The script will ask you if it should set a cronjob, this simply means your server software will be in sync for **daily scans**.
 And you will be reported by email when your current software becomes outdated.

 ## Supported software
+The Bash Scanner currently detects the following software for updates (keep in mind, this list is an ongoing process and more software packages will be added in the future):
 * Debian
 * Ubuntu
 * OpenSSL